 There are actually 3 main types of Betta fish that can be classified as a Plakat, those being the traditional Plakat Betta fish with a rounded tail, sometimes with a point, the Half Moon Plakat Betta fish, where the tail has a 180 degree spread, and the Crown Tailed Plakat Betta fish, where the tail can either be rounded or have a 180 degree spread with points that resemble the points on a crown.

-Keep in mind, these variations of the traditional Plakat Betta fish are due to interbreeding between various species.
+Keep in mind, these variations of the traditional Plakat Betta fish are due to interbreeding between various species of betta fish.
 These fish usually come in duller colors such as a dull red, brown, yellow, or orange.

 Crown Tail Betta Fish